The critical conditions for success

 20

 The overall VAT ‘community’ is larger.
-For example employees that work part-time on VAT matters, but are formally not in the tax function but have a role in managing certain tax affairs (e.g make VAT decisions (AP/AR), provide critical information, supportive to VAT reporting, etc.).
+For example, employees who work part-time on VAT matters but are formally not in the tax function but have a role in managing certain tax affairs (e.g., make VAT decisions (AP/AR), provide critical information, support VAT reporting, etc.).
 They are the 'shadow tax function'.

-Assigning new responsibilities or extra tasks to the indirect tax department or 'shadow tax function' due to the new 'tax policy' in place will have impact on current VAT workload.
-That means new priorities have to be set - focus only on key issues - and when still an overload of work exists, work should be delegated to extra resources either internal or external.
-Providing resources, budget and/or innovative tooling is important when a company wants to realise change.
-Without senior management buy-in that will often be a mission impossible.
+Assigning new responsibilities or extra tasks to the indirect tax department or 'shadow tax function' due to the new 'tax policy' in place will impact the current VAT workload.
+That means new priorities have to be set - focus only on key issues - and when an overload of work still exists, work should be delegated to extra resources either internal or external.
+Providing resources, budget, and/or innovative tooling is essential when a company wants to realize change without senior management buy-in, which will often be a mission impossible.

 Click picture to enlarge